mickfuzz/phd4/_posts/thesis_chapters/2024-6-7-Culture.md

 ## Implications in conceptualisations of forms of agency

+THIS SHOULD BE DROPPED OR INTEGRATED TO SOMEWHERE ELSE?
+CONCLUSION PERHAPS.

 This thesis has explored agency through the following concepts: instrumental agency, authorial agency, and transformative agency through double stimulation.

 This section contributes observations from this research process with the following aims.